francescofiorella/computational_intelligence_2022_2023/exam/README.md

 ### The state

 The `get_state(...)` function is an attempt to decrease the amounth of data needed to train the agent.
 It tries to generalize the quarto board by dividing it in four squares and sorting them.
 In this way, two board with the same pieces placed in different (but equivalent) positions have the same state.

+The `coord_to_index(...)` function converts a specific pair of coordinates into a "general" one, that can be used on the "sorted" board, given the index used to sort that board; while `index_to_coord(...)` converts back the "general" coordinates into the specific ones.

 ### Pickle